HOME

 Your company will save money in the long run with Sauna.
 There are basically 3 costs associated with a software package: (a) the purchase price, (b) the training cost and (c) the modeling cost.
 If you already own the FEM package, the (a) purchase price will be zero, of course.
 The (b) training cost may also be zero if the thermal modeler is experienced with finite element work.
 However, if an engineer is not familiar with the FEM method, there will be a long startup time for FEM.
 Sauna, on the other hand, uses the intuitive thermal resistor network method so it can be easily learned by any mechanical or electrical engineer (or even civil/chemical engineers and physical science persons).
 Finally, and most importantly, there is (c) the modeling cost.
 As described here, the FEM programs really only deal with a part of the overall thermal problems.
 So a model which might take an hour or two with Sauna could take days with the FEM program.
 This will cost your company money.

-It's important to realize that an engineering man-week now costs $2,000 or more.
+It's important to realize that an engineering man-week now costs $3,000 or more.
 So Sauna will pay off quickly when compared with an FEM program.
 Nearly all Sauna customers are also owners of an FEM software package.
 But these companies use Sauna for thermal problems because it is so much more efficient.

 How does Sauna compare with finite element modeling (FEM, FEA) software?

-The finite element method (FEM), also known as finite element analysis (FEA), was developed to analysis deflection and stress in solid mechanical structures.
+The finite element method (FEM), also known as finite element analysis (FEA), was developed to analyze deflection and stress in solid mechanical structures.
 Once the finite element mesh has been created, it's also possible to solve for heat flows and temperatures within the solid material.

 However there are three distinct modes of heat transfer: conduction, convection and radiation.
 FEM programs really only deal with the conduction part of the problem.
 For the convection part of the problem, it's usually up to the user to enter a convection coefficient and, in general, only simple convection to the room is allowed.
 For thermal radiation, most FEM packages only include simple black body radiation to the room environment and there is no ability for walls of a box to radiate to each other.
 The result will be lengthy model creation time and incomplete models.